drhcelik/pychemkin/doc/source/Introduction.rst

 **PyChemkin** introduces a hierarchy of three key objects:
    1. the *Chemistry Set* object: collection of utilities that handle chemistry and species properties.
    2. the *Mixture* object: the *core* concept in **PyChemkin** representing a gas mixture and the basic element that can be manipulated and transformed.
+   3. the *Stream* object: a *Mixture* object with the additional property of mass flow rate.
-   3. the *Reactor* object: instance of a Chemkin reactor model that transforms the initial *Mixture* to another *Mixture*.
+   4. the *Reactor* object: instance of a Chemkin reactor model that transforms the initial *Mixture* to another *Mixture*.

    The figure below is a schematic of **PyChemkin**'s *Mixture*-centric concept showing the basic types of operations applicable to the *Mixture* object in **PyChemkin**: create (by inheriting all properties of a *Chemistry Set*), combine/mix (with constraint), equilibrium (with constraints), and process (by a reactor model)